 - Get a clean knife or scissors and cut the plantlet off as close to the big Aloe Vera as possible

-- Remove a much of the dirt as possible
+- Remove as much of the dirt as possible

-- Once the plantlets are untangle and all the dirt is removed inspect the roots
+- Once the plantlets are untangled and all the dirt is removed, inspect the roots

-- Prepare some cacti or succulent soil and fill it in small terracotta pot
+- Prepare some cacti or succulent soil and fill it in a small terracotta pot

-- Gently make a hole into the soil.
+- Gently make a hole in the soil.
 This is where you will put your plantlet

 - Push the soil around the pup against it slightly so it holds steady